-Let’s talk about how to make compost today.
-Why not try making your own peat-free compost.
-It’s really easy – here’s everything you could ever want to know to get started!
+Looking to lighten your impact on the environment?
+Rather than buying plastic bags of compost, why not try making your own peat-free compost?
+It’s really easy – here’s everything you could ever want to know on how to make compost at home.

 It can be hard knowing where to start, but I think the easiest place is to start in the kitchen.
 Gathering the supplies you need, and getting your indoor setup together gives you good momentum for moving on to the next stage.

 First of all, you need a lidded kitchen caddy to hold your kitchen waste.
-I have one like this* that I sit on my countertop.
-However, if you have a tiny kitchen then you can even get a caddy that hooks onto the wall or inside a cupboard*.
+I have a lidded caddy like this that I sit on my countertop.
+However, if you have a tiny kitchen then you can even get a caddy that hooks onto the wall or inside a cupboard.

-A low-impact and low-cost alternative is to make your own bags out of old newspapers.
+A low-impact and low-cost alternative is to make bags out of old newspapers.
 Sounds complicated?
 It’s really not!
-Here’s a 30-second video showing you how to do it.
+Here’s a 30-second video showing you how to make a liner: